Get News & Updates Directly To Your Inbox

 Getting routine screening tests is the best way women can lower the risk of dying from breast cancer.
 Talk to your doctor about your total health, risk factors and family medical history.
 Those are the things that will determine the best testing plan for you.
 More information on breast cancer is available from the American Cancer Society.

-And if concerns about cost are holding you back, don’t worry.
+If concerns about cost are holding you back, don’t worry.
 Preventive mammograms are covered at no cost when the services are provided by a provider in your health plan’s network.*

-If you are a woman age 20 or older, talk to your doctor about clinical breast exams.
+If you are a woman 20 or older, talk to your doctor about clinical breast exams.
 If you are between 40 and 49 years old, talk to your doctor about the benefits and risks of mammograms and when you should start getting them.

 You may have noticed an addition on your last mammogram results — a note about whether you have dense breasts.